arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/voice-recognition-cyberon/content.md

   - cli
 ---

-## What's Voice Recognition
+## What is Speech Recognition

-Speech recognition is a technology that receives, interprets and computes voice from humans to perform commands like speech dictation.
+Speech recognition is a technology field that captures, interprets, and computes a voice to transform it into text (TTS).
+Once the voice has been transformed into text, it can be applied to different applications, from speech dictation, to command-voice controllers, health monitoring, robotics and artificial intelligence or accessibility, among many others.

-This is very powerful also for AI, such as being able to recognize specific noises for motors to know and predict if there could be an issue causing that, so we can maintain the machinery to be more efficient in long-term production.

-## Cyberon Voice Technology
-Cyberon's speech recognition solutions work perfectly and flexibly on multiple platforms, now including some Arduino devices.

-Their main goal is to allow everyone to use high-end technology to satisfy modern human needs.
+## The Arduino Speech Recognition Engine

+The Arduino Speech Recognition Engine, which is powered by Cyberon, is one of the most advanced, efficient and flexible platforms available on the market to perform speech recognition on embedded microcontrollers.
+Being the perfect solution for professional products and hobby projects.

-In this case we will show how to use their official Speech Recognition SDK compatible with the following products:
+The Arduino Speech Recognition Engine is compatible with the following products:
-* Arduino Portenta H7 (with a microphone, like the one included on the Portenta Vision Shield)
+* Arduino Portenta H7 + Portenta Vision Shield (or any external microphone connected to the Portenta)
 * Arduino Nano 33 BLE
 * Arduino Nano RP2040

+  TODO CONTINUE HERE

 ## Overview
 This tutorial shows you how to receive voice commands and perform custom tasks after receiving the order, powered by Cyberon "DSpotter SDK".